-- 79. According to Statement on Standards for Tax Services No. 1, a tax practitioner can recommend a tax return position: - A. if the position is frivolous and disclosed on the tax return. - B. if the position complies with the standards imposed by the applicable tax authority. - C. only if the position meets the "more likely than not" standard. - D. only if the position meets the "clear and convincing evidence" standard. - E. None of these.
+- 79. According to Statement on Standards for Tax Services No. 1, a tax practitioner can recommend a tax return position: - A. if the position is frivolous and disclosed on the tax return. - B. if the position complies with the standards imposed by the applicable tax authority. - C. only if the position meets the "more likely than not" standard. - D. only if the position meets the "clear and convincing evidence" standard. - E. None of the above.

 AACSB: Reflective Thinking AICPA: FN Reporting Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.
-Level of Difficulty: 3 Hara Topic: Tax Professional Responsibilities
+Level of Difficulty: 3 Hard Topic: Tax Professional Responsibilities

 - 80. Circular 230 was issued by:

 - A. AICPA.

 - B. State Boards of Accountancy.

 - C. American Bar Association.

 - D. IRS.

-- E. None of these.
+- E. None of the above.

 AACSB: Reflective Thinking AICPA: FN Reporting Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-06 Describe tax professional responsibilities in providing tax advice.
-Level of Difficulty: 3 Haro Topic: Tax Professional Responsibilities
+Level of Difficulty: 3 Hard Topic: Tax Professional Responsibilities

 - 81. Which of the following is a false statement?
-A taxpayer filing a fraudulent tax return: - A. is potentially subject to criminal penalties. - B. is potentially subject to civil penalties. - C. is potentially subject to fines and a prison sentence. - D. will have an unlimited statute of limitations for the fraudulent tax return. - E. None of these.
+A taxpayer filing a fraudulent tax return: - A. is potentially subject to criminal penalties. - B. is potentially subject to civil penalties. - C. is potentially subject to fines and a prison sentence. - D. will have an unlimited statute of limitations for the fraudulent tax return. - E. None of the above.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk analysis Accessibility: Keyboard Navigation Blooms: Analysis Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
 Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-Level of Difficulty: 3 Haro Topic: Taxpayer Filing Responsibilities
+Level of Difficulty: 3 Hara Topic: Taxpayer Filing Requirements

-- 82. For which of the following tax violations is a civil penalty not imposed on taxpayers?
+82. For which of the following tax violations is a civil penalty not imposed on taxpayers?

 - A. failure to file a tax return.

 - B. failure to pay tax owed.

 - C. fraud.

 - D. failure to make estimated tax payments.

-- E. None of these.
+- E. None of the above.

-AICPA: BB Critical Thinking AICPA: FN Risk analysis Accessibility: Keyboard Navigation Blooms: Analysis Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-Level of Difficulty: 3 Haro Topic: Taxpayer and Tax Practitioner Penalties
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
+Level of Difficulty: 3 Hard Topic: Taxpayer and Tax Practitioner Penalties

-83. A taxpayer can avoid a substantial understatement of tax penalty:
+- 83. A taxpayer can avoid a substantial understatement of tax penalty: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is substantial authority to support the position. - D. if the position has a reasonable basis and is not disclosed on the tax return. - E. None of the above.

-- A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is substantial authority to support the position. - D. if the position has a reasonable basis and is not disclosed on the tax return. - E. None of these.
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
+Level of Difficulty: 3 Hard Topic: Taxpayer and Tax Practitioner Penalties

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk analysis Accessibility: Keyboard Navigation Blooms: Analysis Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-Level of Difficulty: 3 Haro Topic: Taxpayer and Tax Practitioner Penalties
+84. A taxpayer can avoid a substantial understatement of tax penalty:

-- 84. A taxpayer can avoid a substantial understatement of tax penalty: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if the position is not frivolous and disclosed on the tax return. - D. if the position has a reasonable basis and is disclosed on the tax return. - E. None of these.
+- A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if the position is not frivolous and disclosed on the tax return. - D. if the position has a reasonable basis and is disclosed on the tax return. - E. None of the above.

-AICPA: BB Critical Thinking AICPA: FN Risk analysis Accessibility: Keyboard Navigation Blooms: Analysis Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
-Level of Difficulty: 3 Haro Topic: Taxpayer and Tax Practitioner Penalties
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Risk Analysis Accessibility: Keyboard Navigation Blooms: Analyze Learning Objective: 02-07 Identify taxpayer and tax professional penalties.
+Level of Difficulty: 3 Hard Topic: Taxpayer and Tax Practitioner Penalties